gimelbrantlab/magic/README.md

 Rscript src/process.R -i data/input.txt -o data/output -r "hg19" -p 0 -s 3

 ```
-You will get joint_scores_percentile.txt in your output folder, and this file will be used for further analysis.
+You will get joint_scores_percentile.txt in your output folder.
+To test other parts of the pipeline, we suggest to use joined_scores_percentile_GM12878.txt file which contains the full dataset:

 *Generate.R*

 Generate.R script trains models using output from process.R saved in the joined_scores_percentile.txt file.
-We also provide a pre-generated joined_scores_percentile_full_dataset.txt file.
+We also provide a pre-generated joined_scores_percentile_GM12878.txt file.
 Run the following command to train ada, SVM, and random forest model using 80% percent of the data for training and 20% for testing:

 ```
-Rscript src/generate.R -i data/joined_scores_percentile_full_dataset.txt -o data/classifiers -a "human" -p 80 -l ada,svmPoly,rf -c 5
+Rscript src/generate.R -i data/joined_scores_percentile_GM12878.txt -o data/classifiers -a "human" -p 80 -l ada,svmPoly,rf -c 5
 ```
 The output folder will contain a model_output folder containing a summary_models.tsv file describing key metrics of the models' performance.